 – Doesn’t perform well under the low light conditions

-Build and handling: Outfitted with the same construction as many other consumer-level options, the Nikon D5000 landscape lens is both remarkable and mundane.
-With its weight of only 14.7 oz (415 g), it makes handheld shots easy to take and get clear images.
+Build and handling: Outfitted with the same construction as many other consumer-level options, the landscape lens is remarkable and mundane.
+Its weight of only 14.7 oz (415 g) makes handheld shots easy to take and get clear images.
 Furthermore, its sleek yet simple design looks quite nice.

-Performance: If you’re looking for a Nikon D5000 lens on a budget, this option may be the one.
-Featuring an f/4.5 aperture, it’s not ideal for low-light shooting but it does feature Vibration Reduction image stabilization to make capturing objects easier.
-However, to reduce noise in images and take advantage of its features fully, using a tripod is highly recommended as well so that shutter speeds can be lowered accordingly.
+Performance: Featuring an f/4.5 aperture, it’s not ideal for low-light shooting, but it does feature Vibration Reduction image stabilization to make capturing objects easier.
+However, to reduce image noise and take full advantage of its features, a tripod is also highly recommended so that shutter speeds can be lowered accordingly.

-Best for: If you’re searching for a lens to take long-distance shots on a limited budget, this is the perfect fit.
-It performs flawlessly when photographing wildlife or scenery, and it’s lightweight enough to bring on trips without requiring the use of a tripod all the time.
+Best for: It performs flawlessly when photographing wildlife or scenery and is lightweight enough to bring on trips without requiring a tripod.
 In this case, capturing those one-in-a-lifetime birds or other fleeting moments won’t be missed due to the time spent setting up the tripod.

 6. Tokina AT-X PRO 11-16mm F2.8 DXII Lens